Why we choose organic

 Avoid GMO by eating organic – genetically modified organisms (GMO) are defined by the World Health Organisation as ‘organisms (i.e. plants, animals or microorganisms) in which the genetic material (DNA) has been altered in a way that does not occur naturally’.
 Again, these are relatively new (1990’s) and the long-term health impacts are not clear.
 Organically grown food cannot be genetically modified in any way.

 Avoid hormones, antibiotics and drugs in animal products – meat and dairy are high risk foods for contamination by harmful substances because they are high in the food chain.
 For example, a large fish that eats a smaller fish that eats an even smaller fish accumulates all of the toxins in that chain, especially in fatty tissue.
 Antibiotics, drugs and growth hormones are also directly given to animals.
 Antibiotics are heavily used in animal feed.
 Sex hormones and growth hormones are given to cattle to artificially increase the production of meat and milk.
 The hormones fed to cows cannot be broken down, even at high temperatures, and so pass directly into the diets of those who consume it – health concerns associated with this are wide ranging and include the early onset of puberty.

-Clear environmental benefits of organic farming – organic farming supports farming in harmony with nature.
+Clear environmental benefits of organic farming – organic farming supports farming in harmony with nature – research shows organic farms have about 50% more wildlife and biodiversity.
 Preservation of soil and crop rotation keep farmland healthy and preserves the ecosystem.
 It also helps to reduce pollution and protect water and soil.

 REMEMBER “The Dirty Dozen and the Clean Fifteen”